 Using a visitor level product such as Ruler Analytics you can track anonymous people over multiple sessions, sources and keywords.

-When a lead/sale converts, whether that be via phone call, form or live enquiry, Ruler Analytics will integrate and send this data to your CRM, Google Analytics and other web applications.
+When a lead converts, whether that be via phone call, form or live enquiry, Ruler Analytics will integrate with your chosen CRM, analytics stack or other app and fire the relevant data over.

-Once the deal or sale closes into revenue, Ruler Analytics passes this information back to your marketing analytics to report real sales and revenue.
+Once the deal or sale closes into revenue, Ruler Analytics passes the monetary information back to your marketing analytics so you can report on real sales and revenue.

-It’s this framework that simplifies the process when it comes to calculating the ROI of your marketing efforts.
+It’s this framework that simplifies the process when it comes to calculating the return on investment of your marketing efforts.

-Using software like Ruler Analytics can map your entire customer journey for you, giving you a clear view of how each customer found, what made them decide to buy, how they got in touch and their value to the business.
+Using software like Ruler Analytics, you can map your entire customer journey, giving you a clear view of how each customer found, what made them decide to buy, how they got in touch and their value to the business.

 You’ll be able to keep an eye on the full lifetime value of each customer and compare it with the cost of getting them into your sales funnel.